 Tasmania has amazing forests but also has beautiful beaches.
 Boat Harbour Beach, on the north west coast, is a hidden gem with super white sand and picturesque water.
 Other key attractions around the state include the Salamanca Markets in Hobart, Cradle Mountain, the Museum of Old and New Art (MONA), Mount Wellington, Cataract Gorge, Port Arthur, Lake St Clair, Blow Hole and Tasman Arch, Royal Tasmanian Botanical Gardens, and Freycinet National Park.
 Tasmania has no train services so hiring a car is definitely the best and easiest way to travel.

-Tasmania's event calendar is full of excitement so be sure to put some of these on your list: Tulip Festival in Wynyard in October, Bicheno Food and Wine Festival in November, Falls Festival in Marion Bay in December, Launceston's Festivale in February and Taste the Harvest in Devonport in March.
+Tasmania's event calender is full of excitement so be sure to put some of these on your list: Tulip Festival in Wynyard in October, Bicheno Food and Wine Festival in November, Falls Festival in Marion Bay in December and Taste the Harvest in Devonport in March.